-In practice, of course, de facto recognition was given to marriages of some other denominations.
+In practice, of course, de facto recognition was given to marriages of other denominations.
 Nonetheless, the legal standing of the Church of Ireland meant that many marriages, of members of other Protestant churches in particular, are recorded in Church of Ireland registers.
-The information given is not extensive, however, consisting usually of the names of the parties marrying and the name of the officiating clergyman.
-Even addresses are not usual, unless one of the people is from another parish.
-More comprehensive material is included in records of marriage banns, where these exist - although it was obligatory for notification of the intention to marry to be given in church on three consecutive Sundays, written records of these are relatively rare.
-After 1845, when marriages other than Catholic ones, were registered by the State, the marriage registers record all the information contained in state records, including occupations, addresses and fathers' names.
+The information given is not extensive, consisting usually of the names of the parties marrying and the name of the officiating clergyman.
+Even addresses are not common, unless one of the people is from another parish.
+More comprehensive material is included in records of marriage banns, where these exist.
+Although it was obligatory for notification of the intention to marry to be given in church on three consecutive Sundays, written records of these are relatively rare.
+After 1845, when non- Roman Catholic marriages were registered by the state, the marriage registers record all the information contained in state records, including occupations, addresses and fathers' names.

 As an alternative to marriage banns, members of the Church of Ireland could take out a Marriage Licence Bond.
 The parties lodged a sum of money with the diocese to indemnify the Church against there being an obstacle to the marriage; in effect the system allowed the better-off to purchase privacy.
 The original Bonds were all destroyed in 1922, but the original indexes are available at the National Archives.
+Transcripts and images are available at genealogy.nationalarchives.ie, FindMyPast.ie (after registration), and on LDS microfilm.
 The Dublin diocesan index was published as part of the Index to Dublin Will and Grant Books, RDKPRI 26, 1895 (1270-1800) and RDKPRI 30 1899 (1800-1858).
-The Genealogical Office holds abstracts of Prerogative Marriage Licence Bonds from 1630 to 1858 (GO 605-607), as well as Marriages recorded in Prerogative Wills (GO255-6).
+The Genealogical Office holds abstracts of Prerogative Marriage Licence Bonds from 1630 to 1858 (GO 605-607), as well as Marriages recorded in Prerogative Wills (GO 255-6).
 For an explanation of the Prerogative Court see Wills.

 As well as straightforward information on baptisms, marriages and burials, Church of Ireland parish records very often include vestry books.
 These contain the minutes of the vestry meetings of the local parish, which can supply detailed information on the parts played by individuals in the life of the parish.
-These are not generally with the parish registers in the National Archives, but the Public Record Office of Northern Ireland and the Representative Church Body Library in Dublin have extensive collections.
+It should be kept in mind that since the Church of Ireland was in effect an arm of government, matters concerning non-Anglicans, such as poor relief, are also treated in these vestry books.
+They are not generally with the parish registers in the National Archives, but the Public Record Office of Northern Ireland and the Representative Church Body Library in Dublin have extensive collections.
 Click here for a full listing of RCBL vestry minutes.

-After the Church of Ireland ceased to be the Established Church in 1869, its marriage records before 1845 and baptismal and burial records before 1870 were declared to be the property of the state.
+After the Church of Ireland ceased to be the Established Church in 1870, its marriage records before 1845 and baptismal and burial records before 1871 were declared to be the property of the state: public records.
 Unless the local clergyman was in a position to demonstrate that he could house these records safely, he was required to deposit them in the Public Record Office.
-By 1922, the original registers of nearly 1000 parishes, more than half the total for the country, were stored at the Public Record Office, and these were all destroyed in the fire at the Office on June 28th of that year.
+By 1922 the original registers of nearly a thousand parishes, more than half the total for the country, were stored at the PRO, and these were all destroyed in the fire there on 28 June that year.